Genaker/SpamUsersFilter/README.md

 # SpamUsersFilter
-Adds fields limitation rules from Customer attributes.
+Adds fields limitation rules for Customer attributes.
 By default it is 256 and spammers can send spam messages also it checks if  attribute has URLs.

 Bots automatically create customer accounts, but the email addresses used are not wrong.
 In recent cases, there were mostly e-mail accounts from @ mail.ru, @ gmail.ru, @inbox.ru, @ Bk.ru, @ List.ru, @ qq.com and other Russian mail hosting.
 Generally, there probably most of the mail addresses and thus available after login in the respective shop a confirmation email from that = it therefore be true emails from a real shop (-sender) sent to real people.
 That would be so intent 1.
 Now the question “Why?
 It's just a normal sign-up confirmation email…”.
 Ja, BUT it is the bots use for their “advertising message” the customer name.
 Main idea of the spammers to use yours email server to send spam emails.